JorgeyGari/gtex/README.md

 Install aria2 on Windows (winget)

-If your friend has Windows 10/11 with the App Installer (winget), they can install aria2 with:
+If you have Windows 10/11 with the App Installer (winget), you can install aria2 with:

 ```powershell
 winget install --id aria2.aria2 -e